Call for power: Indigenous majority-owned wind

 Stay updated on this project

-This webpage will be updated regularly.
-The information on this webpage provides a summary of the Call for Power: Indigenous Majority-Owned Wind procurement, however the most current and complete information is found here: MERX.
-Should there be any discrepancies between the information on this webpage and the information posted on MERX, the information posted on MERX shall prevail.
+This page is updated regularly and provides a summary of the Call for Power: Indigenous Majority-Owned Wind procurement, however the most current and complete information can be found on MERX.
+Should there be any discrepancies between the information here and the information posted on MERX, the information posted on MERX shall prevail.

 Independent power process

-Independent power proposals that are outside the scope of this Wind Call for Power procurement may be submitted to us at independentpower@hydro.mb.ca.
-We are only accepting independent power proposals capable of generating ten megawatts or less, except for those participating in the Wind Call for Power procurement.
+Independent power proposals that are outside the scope of this Wind Call for Power procurement may be submitted at independentpower@hydro.mb.ca.
+We’re only accepting independent power proposals capable of generating ten megawatts or less, except for those participating in the Wind Call for Power procurement.

 What you wanted to know